Genoa

-Genoa (/ˈdʒɛnoʊə/ JEN-oh-ə; Genova /it/; Zêna /lij/) (Note: Historical English and Genua.) is the sixth-largest city in Italy and the capital of the Italian region of Liguria.
-As of 2025, 565,301 people live within the city's administrative limits.
-While its metropolitan city has 818,629 inhabitants, more than 1.5 million people live in the wider metropolitan area stretching along the Italian Riviera.
+Genoa (Note: English: /ˈdʒɛnoʊə/ JEN-oh-ə; Genova /it/; Zêna /lij/; historical English and Genua.) is the sixth-largest city in Italy and the capital of the region of Liguria in northern Italy.
+As of 2026, 566,247 people live within the city's administrative limits.
+While its metropolitan city has 820,691 inhabitants, more than 1.5 million people live in the wider metropolitan area stretching along the Italian Riviera.

-On the Gulf of Genoa in the Ligurian Sea, Genoa has historically been one of the most important ports on the Mediterranean: it is the busiest port in Italy and in the Mediterranean Sea and twelfth-busiest in the European Union.
+On the Gulf of Genoa in the Ligurian Sea, Genoa has historically been one of the most important ports on the Mediterranean: it is the busiest port in Italy and the Mediterranean Sea and twelfth-busiest in the European Union.

 Genoa was the capital of one of the most powerful maritime republics for over seven centuries, from the 11th century to 1797.
 Particularly from the 12th century to the 15th century, the city played a leading role in the history of commerce and trade in Europe, becoming one of the largest naval powers of the continent and considered among the wealthiest cities in the world.
-It was also nicknamed la Superba ("the proud one") by Petrarch due to its glories on the seas and impressive landmarks.
+It was also nicknamed la Superba ("the superb one") by Petrarch due to its glories on the seas and impressive landmarks.
 The city has hosted massive shipyards and steelworks since the 19th century, and its solid financial sector dates back to the Middle Ages.
 The Bank of Saint George, founded in 1407, is the oldest known state deposit bank in the world and has played an important role in the city's prosperity since the middle of the 15th century.

-The historical centre, also known as old town, of Genoa is one of the largest and most-densely populated in Europe.
+The historical centre, or old town, of Genoa is one of the largest and most-densely populated in Europe.
 Part of it was also inscribed on the World Heritage List (UNESCO) in 2006 as Genoa: Le Strade Nuove and the system of the Palazzi dei Rolli.
-Genoa's historical city centre is also known for its narrow lanes and streets that the locals call "caruggi".
+Genoa's historical city centre is also known for its narrow lanes and streets called caruggi ('alleys').
 Genoa is also home to the University of Genoa, which has a history going back to the 15th century, when it was known as Genuense Athenaeum.
 The city's rich cultural history in art, music and cuisine allowed it to become the 2004 European Capital of Culture.
-It is the birthplace of Guglielmo Embriaco, Christopher Columbus, Andrea Doria, Niccolò Paganini, Giuseppe Mazzini, Renzo Piano and Grimaldo Canella, founder of the House of Grimaldi, among others.
+It is the birthplace of Guglielmo Embriaco, Christopher Columbus, Simonetta Vespucci, Andrea Doria, Niccolò Paganini, Giuseppe Mazzini, Pope Benedict XV, Renzo Piano, Fabrizio De André and Grimaldo Canella, founder of the House of Grimaldi, among others.

 Genoa, which forms the southern corner of the Milan-Turin-Genoa industrial triangle of Northwest Italy, is one of the country's major economic centres.
 A number of leading Italian companies are based in the city, including Fincantieri, Leonardo, Ansaldo Energia, Ansaldo STS, Erg, Piaggio Aerospace, Mediterranean Shipping Company and Costa Cruises.